ABOUT THE UK HARBOUR MASTERS’ ASSOCIATION

 In the course of a year, the UKHMA meets on various occasions:

-• Spring, at the first of the bi-annual seminars in Edinburgh;
+• Spring, at the first of the bi-annual conferences in Edinburgh;

-• Mid-Summer, when the Association holds its Annual General Meeting and Sunset Dinner (often in association with trade exhibitions or meetings); and
+• Mid-Summer, when the Association holds its Annual General Meeting and drinks reception (often in association with trade exhibitions or meetings); and

-• Autumn, when the Association holds the second of the one-day seminars and the informal Annual Dinner in London
+• Autumn, when the Association holds the second of the one-day conferences in London

 Each event is structured to provide content of topical and professional relevance as well as providing numerous occasions in which to make and renew contacts from throughout the Association.